jacobsanz97/jacobsanz97.github.io/_pages/othermusic.md

 ---

 * Here is a chronological list/links of my music releases that are not on any of my solo albums.
 It includes some singles, some collaborations, some band releases, etc...
-* I might add some lyrics to some of the songs over time, but it won't be as extensively documented as the solo albums.
+* I might add some lyrics to this page over time, but it won't be as extensively documented as the solo albums.

 <br>